kultmedia/code-katas/README.md

 ```

-The goal is to indicate the **minimum number** of swaps necessary in order to sort the array in ascending order.
+The goal is to indicate the **minimum number** of swaps necessary in order to sort back the array in ascending order.

 Example: